-Test 1 - The evaluator configured the TOE for NTP and syslog over the tunneled IPsec network.
-The also repeated this test configured the TOE for syslog over transmitted over SSHC.

-Test 2 - This was tested through the FCS\IPSEC\EXT.1 / FCS\SSHC\EXT.1 tests as well as test 4 below.
-The TOE can be configured to connect as a client to a peer and will then automatically attempt to establish a connection.

-Test 3 - This test was performed as part of test 4 below where the packet captures showed that channel data was not sent in plaintext.

-Test 4 - With the connection established, the evaluator physically disconnected the network between the TOE and the remote audit (IPsec & SSH) and/or NTP server (IPsec only).
+- Test 1 The evaluator configured the TOE for external authentication using RADIUS over the tunneled IPsec Network.
+The evaluator also configured the TOE for syslog over the tunneled IPsec network. - Test 2 This was tested through the FCS\IPSEC\EXT.1 tests as well as test 4 below.
+The TOE can be configured to connect as a client to a peer and will attempt to establish a connection. - Test 3 This test was performed as part of test 4 below where the packet captures showed that channel data was not sent in plaintext. - Test 4 With the connection established, the evaluator physically disconnected the network between the TOE and the remote audit/RADIUS server.
 After re-establishing the physical connection, the evaluator verified that the TOE reestablished the encrypted tunnel and no data was sent in plaintext.
-For the IPsec MAC layer timeout, the evaluator physically disrupted the connection for about 30 seconds.
-For the IPsec APP layer timeout, the evaluator physically disrupted the connection for about 3 minutes.
+For the MAC layer timeout, the evaluator physically disrupted the connection for about 1-2 minutes.
+For the APP layer timeout, the evaluator physically disrupted the connection for about 5 minutes.